suniv2017/nodejsdb/SyncAPI.md

 	Spec:
 		1. returns the number of keys in the map
-		2. called with null `name` returns the size the root collection, which contains all the other named collections
+		2. called with null `name` returns the size of the root collection, which contains all the other named collections

 	Examples: